Dušan Mugoša

 Dušan Mugoša (Душан Мугоша fl.
-7 January 1914 – 8 August 1973), nicknamed Duć (Дућ), was a Yugoslav Partisan.
+7 January 1914 – 8 August 1973), nicknamed Duć (Дућ), was a Yugoslav communist and partisan leader during World War II who played a central role in the antifascist resistance during World War II in Yugoslavia.

 He and Miladin Popović were the Yugoslav delegates that helped unite the Albanian communist groups in 1941.
 The two had been sent to Albania on the directive of the Central Committee of the Communist Party of Yugoslavia (CK KPJ), chosen for their revolutionary experience and political knowledge, to be available to the Albanian communists; they were the most active regarding Yugoslav–Albanian alliance.

+Early life

+Dušan Mugoša was born in Lješkopolje near Podgorica, into a farming family.
+His family descended from the Mugoša tribe (pleme).
+He completed his lower secondary education in Peć (now Peja) and began his upper secondary education in Prizren, which he had to abandon due to his political activities.
+During his schooling, Mugoša connected with communists and progressive youth.
+In 1934, he became a member of the Communist Party of Yugoslavia (KPJ).
+By 1938, he was elected to the KPJ City Committee in Peć, and in 1940, he was elected to the District Committee of the KPJ for Kosovo and Metohija.
+Due to his revolutionary activities, Mugoša was frequently arrested and persecuted, and after demonstrations in Peć in May 1940, he went underground.